Open Source Happy Hour

 Cause I mean, you were privileged to have all this extra time that you could give away honing your craft.

-And now like open source developers have been kind of like put on an ivory tower and like cherish is like, Oh, look at all the great things they're doing.
+And now like open source developers, I mean kind of like put on an ivory tower and like cherish is like, Oh, look at all the great things they're doing.

 And like that did that kind of like structure requires a movement.